modyo/modyo-docs/docs/en/platform/core/api.md

 }
 ```

-And as we can see, the _response_ is nothing more than a JSON object that contains a list of _deliveries_
-of mail campaigns (`deliveries`).
-In the example, we verify that the campaign with ID `15` has been executed
-only once, that execution has already ended successfully (its `status` is` completed`) and was received
-for 1078 people (`sent_count` attribute).
+As you can see, the _response_ is nothing more than a JSON object that contains a list of _deliveries_ of mail campaigns (`deliveries`).
+In the example, you can verify that the campaign with ID `15` has been executed only once, the execution has already ended successfully (its `status` is` completed`) and was received by 1078 people (`sent_count` attribute).

 Following this example, you can use Modyo's extensive catalog of services and build your
 application in the way that best suits your needs.

 ### Working with data collections: Pagination

-In the examples of the previous section, we could see that on many occasions the amount of results
-that are obtained for a consultation is such, that they must be delivered in a parcel form so
-be able to be used efficiently and orderly.
-To this organized and limited delivery of results
+In the examples shared throughout the previous sections, we could see that the amount of results in many calls is so large that they must be delivered in a parcel form so that they can be used efficiently and in an orderly fashion.
+We call this organized and limited delivery of results **pagination**.
-we call him **pagination**.

-Imagine that we now want to review the complete list of mail deliveries to customers (`message deliveries`) of a particular mail campaign (` campaign`) and a specific campaign delivery (`campaign delivery`).
-With the data obtained in the _requests_ of the previous sections, we can use the _endpoint_ that
-List the _message deliveries_, passing the corresponding `campaign_id` and` delivery_id` as parameters:
+Imagine that we now want to review the complete list of mails delivered to customers (`message deliveries`) of a particular mail campaign (` campaign`) and a specific campaign delivery (`campaign delivery`).
+With the data obtained from the _requests_ in the previous sections, we can use the _endpoint_ that lists the _message deliveries_, passing in the corresponding `campaign_id` and` delivery_id` as parameters:

 ``` shell script
 curl -X GET https://modyodev.modyo.me:3000/api/admin/messaging/message_deliveries?campaign_id=15&delivery_id=29 -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990568e91ab6ab56ebcb6ab56b6ebc